ximo99/SIM-practice5-ex2/README.md

 - A day of good weather, that is, with the sea calm.
 - A stormy day, with busy seas.

 All of this has been achieved by slightly modifying the first part of the practice.
 In addition, after eliminating the WaveRadial and WaveGerstner classes, as they will not be used, a background image has been added.
-The interface has also been modified.

 ## Project setup
+The interface has also been modified:
-By pressing key 1, the user will add 5 waves with certain parameters that will cause a busy sea, as if it were a stormy day.
-By pressing key 2, the user will add 3 waves with other parameters that will cause a calmer sea.
+- By pressing key 1, the user will add 5 waves with certain parameters that will cause a busy sea, as if it were a stormy day.
+- By pressing key 2, the user will add 3 waves with other parameters that will cause a calmer sea.